So you want to be a “Ham”?

 Exam sessions may be sponsored by any number of radio and non radio clubs and organizations.
 They may be sponsored by your local schools, churches, libraries and even your area Parks & Recreation Department.
 Anyone can sponsor an exam session, but only a valid certified Volunteer Examiner (VE) Team can administer the test.
 Although some exam sessions do allow for walk-ins, most require you to pre-register just so the VE Team has a head count of the number of each level of exam books and answer sheets they need to have on hand.

-There are two fees associated with obtaining your license.
+There are two fees commonly associated with obtaining your license.
 One fee is directly payable to the FCC (this fee was raised to $35.00 on April 19, 2022).
-The other is $15.00 to the VE Team to administer the test.
+The other is $15.00 to the VE Team to administer the test (charged by most VE Teams).
 (See below)

 The steps required are as follow: